Welcome to the 7-Day Campaign for Connection Challenge

 3

-We can better connect with people who don’t share our political views if we focus on other important identities that we have in common—i.e., As Americans committed to democracy, freedom, community, and belonging.
+We can better connect with people who don’t share our views if we focus on other important identities that we have in common—i.e., As humans, sisters, neighbors.

 Illustration of four individuals, two in red jerseys and two in blue jerseys, standing close together.
 The people in blue are smiling and excited, possibly about the event the group is observing.
 The individuals in red appear to be a bit more distressed, with mixed expressions of concern or surprise, indicating that they might not be pleased with the outcome of the event.
 The image might depict people observing a sports event, with the differences in jersey colors indicating support for different teams.